 Syntax for Source-Code Locations

-A number of commands like “break”, and “list” have locations embedded in them.
+Several commands like “break” and “list” have locations embedded in them.

 Linespec